conduktor/conduktor-docs/docs/platform/installation/get-started/kubernetes.md

   - `platform.config.extraEnvVars`: directly provide key-value pairs
   - `platform.config.extraEnvVarsCM`: provide environment variables from an existing `ConfigMap`
-  - `platform.condig.extraEnvVarsSecret`: provide environment variables from an existing `Secret`.
+  - `platform.config.extraEnvVarsSecret`: provide environment variables from an existing `Secret`

 This is useful as a workaround for non-supported configurations in Controller Chart values.

 Example with a cluster definition: